La Toya Jackson: 1992–2002: Further notoriety, financial difficulties, and escape

-2003–2006: Re-emergence and return to music
+2003–2011: Return to music and Starting Over

 Jackson publicly re-emerged on Larry King Live on March 9, 2003.
 Her appearance caused CNN's phone lines to stay busy for hours and was King's highest-rated show in three years.
 Jackson announced her first musical project in six years, Startin' Over.
-Startin' Over's lead single was 2004's "Just Wanna Dance", released independently under her pseudonymous nickname "Toy" in order to avoid any prejudices DJs might hold against La Toya Jackson's name.
-The plan worked, with "Just Wanna Dance" reaching #13 on the US Billboard Hot Dance chart.
-"Free the World" was released later that year to similar success.
-Jackson's label, Ja-Tail Records secured a deal with Universal Music Group to distribute the album, which was delayed several times due to extenuating circumstances.
-The 2003 promotional copy of Startin' Over leaked online in 2006; however, Jackson's management revealed that the entire album was being re-recorded with an all-new track list and updated sound.
-That year Jackson became the spokeswoman for Australian malt beverage Star Ice's US launch.
+Startin' Over's lead single was 2004's "Just Wanna Dance", released independently through Ja-Tail Records.
+The song was released under her pseudonymous nickname "Toy" in order to avoid any prejudices DJs might hold against La Toya Jackson's name.
+"Just Wanna Dance" reached number 13 on the US Billboard Hot Dance chart.
+"Free the World" was released the following year.
+In February 2005, Ja-Tail Records secured a deal with Bungalo Records to distribute the project, but it was delayed for several years.

 After Jack Gordon's death in 2005, Jackson was free to speak more openly about the control he had exerted over her life.
 She sent a security expert to eyewitness that Gordon had not faked his death a second time.
 In 2005 she appeared on ABC News to recant her previous allegations and defend brother Michael against new charges of child abuse.
-VH1 described Jackson as a role model having weathered various successes and setbacks.